holyspidoo/PubSpecCheck/README.md

 ## Show all changelogs

-With the -c flag, all changelogs urls will be shown for packages where the versions are different from those found in the pubspec.yaml file.
+With the `-c` flag, all changelogs urls will be shown for packages where the versions are different from those found in the pubspec.yaml file.

+With the `-a` flag, all changelogs will be shown, regardless of version numbers.

 For example, when running this:
 ```